Hooded merganser: Distribution and habitat

 Hooded mergansers are short-distance migrants, and they winter in the United States in regions where winter temperatures allow for ice-free conditions on ponds, lakes and rivers.
 They have two major year-round ranges.
 One is in the eastern United States from the southern Canada–US border along the Atlantic Coast to the Gulf Coast in the region of the Mississippi delta.
 A smaller year-round range extends from Washington state and southern British Columbia to northern Idaho.
 They also breed to some extent in regions from Missouri to southern Canada and from Nova Scotia to eastern North Dakota and Saskatchewan, migrating when necessary to avoid winter conditions.
-From 1966 – 2015, the hooded merganser experienced a >1.5% yearly population increase throughout its breeding range.
+From 1966 to 2015, the hooded merganser experienced a >1.5% yearly population increase throughout its breeding range.

 For preference the hooded merganser lives on small bodies of water such as ponds and small estuaries where there is ample emergent aquatic vegetation, but it also inhabits larger wetlands, impoundments, flooded timber, and rivers.
 They prefer fresh water but do occur on brackish water bodies as well.